 No.16: Visit Disneyland in Style on Dapper Day

-Did you know there’s a group of people who organise a Dapper Day excursion to Disneyland California once in while?
+Did you know there’s a group of people who organise an elegant excursion to Disneyland California once in while?

 It’s a chance to dress up in your best vintage outfit, and head to Disneyland in style, along with hundreds of others with perfectly coiffed hair, nails and outfit.

 No.17: Book a “Walk in Walt’s Disneyland Footsteps Guided Tour”

 Join in a behind the scenes tour to see and hear what inspired Walt Disney as he envisioned this magical place.

 Fun Fact: Did you know that Disneyland is the ONLY Disney theme park that Walt himself actually experienced before he died?